This action does nothing. It fits into most action slots and acts as a way to disable the effects of the other actions that go in those slots.

 Gives each emitted instance a random initial direction offset within a rectangular cone.
 See InitialDirection for more information.

-Simple rectangular particle, very similar to Line particles, but has properties that control the width as well as the length.
+Defines a simple rectangular particle, very similar to Line particles, but include properties that control the width as well as the length.
 It automatically rotates to match the direction it's moving.

 Some models don't work properly with this action for some reason.
 For example, the Carian greatsword model in Elden Ring (88300), gets horribly stretched and distorted when used with this action.
 If you find a model like this that you want to use, try using the RichModel action instead.